PRAYERS OF REQUEST

 emotional and physical suffering, and eventually death, are

 inevitable in life.
-Of course, God can
+And again, of course, God can

 assist us during these hard times.